manaraph/node-api-with-postgres-DB/README.md

 - See details of the fix above on this [link](https://stackoverflow.com/questions/25044010/running-curl-on-64-bit-windows).

+- Ensure that your server is running and connection has been established with the postgres database before running these request.

 ``` bash
 # Display home with api info
 # This can also view on your browser by visiting the link  => http://localhost:3000/